Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 Malebysse to Beckwith- 25 Generations (Logan Family)

 UPDATED 3/2021: There is speculation about how our Beckwith line connects with the Yorkshire Beckwiths.
 More research is needed.
-Beware of “The Beckwiths”, Paul Edmond Beckwith, Albany, 1891.
+Beware of “The Beckwiths,” Paul Edmond Beckwith, Albany, 1891.
 This genealogy, which contains a totally fabricated English lineage, is filled with errors, has a son Benjamin2, who never existed, and was thoroughly debunked in “The American Genealogist” articles by Simeon Fox.
-This genealogy is not recommended by Society of the Descendants of the Founders of Hartford.
+This genealogy is not recommended by the Society of the Descendants of the Founders of Hartford.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sir Hugh de Malebisse (Malbisse, Malebysse, Malbis), one of the Norman knights who accompanied the Conqueror to England and served in the Battle of Hastings, is my 25th great grandfather.
+Sir Hugh de Malebisse (Malbisse, Malebysse, Malbis), one of the Norman knights who accompanied the Conqueror to England and served in the Battle of Hastings, is my 25th great-grandfather.
 That’s right, 25th!

-“Sir Hugh de Malbisse, held lands (in Yorkshire), time of William the Conqueror” is all that the Domesday Book says about him.
+“Sir Hugh de Malbisse held lands (in Yorkshire), time of William the Conqueror” is all the Domesday Book says about him.
 (The Domesday Book or “Book of Winchester” is a manuscript record of the “Great Survey” of much of England and parts of Wales completed in 1086 by order of King William the Conqueror.)
-Since he was a Norman, he must have had a fair complexion and a tall height to him.
+Since he was a Norman, he must have had a fair complexion and a tall height.
 When he fought in Hastings, he wore “a leather coat of tough bull hide.”
 According to the book “The Beckwiths” by Paul Beckwith, the leather coat would have had metal rings sown upon it, just touching each other.
 The coat and breeches would have been one piece with a casque of metal at the breast gilded and painted.
 He would have had gloves of leather and sheepskin covering his legs.
 He must have been a formidable figure in 1066 A.D.

 He married Emma de Percy, daughter of Henry de Percy of Acaster.
-(There is a lot of confusing information found in different books on who this Emma married.
+(There is a lot of confusing information in different books on who this Emma married.
 Some say she married Hugh’s son, Richard.
 Others say she married a William.)
-I am more inclined to believe the original writers of history such as the Madox, Hist. of Exchequer, i.
+I am more inclined to believe the original writers of history, such as the Madox, Hist. of Exchequer, i.
 316, which states that the first Hugh was married to the daughter of Henry de Percy.

 He was one of the leaders in the savage attack on and massacre of the Jews at York in 1190 (Will.
 Newburgh, i.
 321, Rolls Ser.)
 As a punishment for his share in this outrage his lands were seized by the king.
 Malebysse appears to have been a supporter of Earl John, and in consequence he was one of those who were excommunicated by William de Longchamp in December 1191 (Hoveden, iii.
 153).
 In 1193 he paid a fine of twenty marks for the recovery of his lands till the king’s return, and eventually paid six hundred marks for full restoration (Madox, Hist. of Exchequer, i.
 473, 483).
 Richard Malebysse